michaelemery/staticanalysis/checker/init/checkerframework.md

 ### summary

-Results can be replicated using a Docker terminal from the [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis) repository.
-Copy the docker command(s) provided with each test result, and paste them into your docker session.
+Results can be replicated using an interactive Docker terminal from the [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis) repository.
+Copy the docker command(s) provided with each test result, and paste them into your interactive Docker session.

 | feature | result |
 | --- | :---: |